ShindouMihou/ShindouMihou/README.md

 - [ketshap](https://github.com/Ketshap/ketshap): integration with github for discord (more detailed embeds, etc.)
 - [nexus](https://github.com/ShindouMihou/Nexus): a kotlin-java discord framework for javacord that aims to be beautiful.
 - [amelia](https://github.com/Amelia-chan/Amelia): a rss discord bot that was built for scribblehub.
-- [flora](https://github.com/ShindouMihou/Flora): a simple, markdown-based, personal blogging platform written in svelte which powers [my blog](https://blog.mihou.pw).
 - [myrubberduck](https://rubberduck.mihou.pw): a little rubber duck site with a [mobile version](https://github.com/ShindouMihou/MyRubberDuck-Native)
 - [nachos-go](https://github.com/ShindouMihou/nachos-go): a little Nats.io router that i use on some of my projects.
 - [sequelie](https://github.com/ShindouMihou/sequelie): a little Golang SQL query loader that i use in some of my golang projects.
+- [primrose](https://github.com/ShindouMihou/primrose): a simple, open and markdown-based personal blogging platform written with Golang and SvelteKit, powering [my blog](https://blog.mihou.pw).

 ##### legacy projects
 some even older projects that haven't been updated for some time now and can be improved way more.